RamaEdge/iot-edge-patterns/README.md

 # IoT Edge Patterns

-This repository provides patterns on how we can deploy an IoT Edge Device.
-An IoT Edge device can be used as a gateway to local devices and allows you to send local device data to the Cloud.
+This repository provides patterns on how to deploy an IoT Edge Device.
+An IoT Edge device can be used as a gateway to local devices and allows you to send local device data to the cloud.

+The various use cases for an IoT Edge include:
+- Sending application data to the cloud
+- Sending local application events and logs to the cloud
+- Sending metrics, logs, and traces of local devices to the cloud

 The various use cases covered where an IoT Edge would be: